 Maximilian Mahal, Lucas Rex & David Kaltenbach

 People with prostheses are limited in their use of digital hardware: mouse, keyboard and touchscreen are not built to match their needs.
 However, amputees are often able to simulate movements with muscle control in their phantom limbs.
-Possibilities arise by creating a link between arm musculature and digital elements.
-Shortcut is a bracelet that combines phantom limb movement with an optical sensor creating contactless computer controlling.
-For example, tapping of the thumb and fore/middle finger causes a left or right click and snapping closes the active window.
+Possibilities arise by creating a link between arm muscles and digital elements.
+Shortcut is a wristband that combines the movement of phantom limb with an optical sensor, creating contactless computer controlling.
+For example, tapping of a thumb and fore/middle finger, creates a left or right click, and snapping closes the active window.

-This offers greater freedom in the workplace and beyond.
+This provides greater freedom in the workplace and beyond.

 October 12, 2016